 Unlike the skater, however, the pairs of stars or black holes cannot halt their rotation.
 The process of emitting gravitational waves and orbiting closer and closer sets off an unstoppable sequence of events that can only end with the two objects colliding, generating one of the Universe's most violent explosions.

 Compact Binary Inspiral gravitational waves vary in duration depending on the masses of the objects involved.
-Colliding black holes produce characteristically short gravitational waves on the order of fractions of a second, whereas neutron stars (being less massive than black holes) generate signals several tens of seconds long.
-In both cases, the signal frequency increases rapidly as the objects spiral into each other, orbiting ever-faster.
+Colliding black holes produce short gravitational waves on the order of fractions of a second, whereas neutron stars (being less massive than black holes) generate signals several tens of seconds long.
+In both cases, the signal frequency increases rapidly as the objects spiral into each other.

 LIGO has detected both merging black holes and merging neutron stars, and the differences in their signals is quite striking.
 LIGO's first black hole merger detection produced a signal just two-tenths of a second long.
 The signal was converted into an audible sound we call a "chirp".
 Click on the video below to experience the moment when two black holes collide!